How To Turn Off Gag Reflex

 Definition and Purpose

 The gag reflex is an involuntary contraction of the throat muscles that occurs when the back of the throat, tonsils, or the base of the tongue are stimulated.
-Its primary purpose is to prevent choking by expelling foreign objects from the airway.
+Here's the thing — its primary purpose is to prevent choking by expelling foreign objects from the airway.
 This reflex is controlled by the brainstem, which receives sensory input from the mouth and throat and then initiates the muscular contractions.
 While the gag reflex is essential for protecting the airway, it can sometimes be oversensitive, leading to discomfort and difficulties in various situations.

 Scientific Foundations